samcottle/freecodecamp/notes/javascript.md

 ```
 This takes `["John", 23]` out of the array and stores it as a variable called `removedFromMyArray`.

-## Functions
+## Working with functions
 *Functions* are used for dividing up code into usable parts.
-Basic example:
+Basic example for storing a function:
 ```
 function functionName() {
   console.log("Hello World");
 }
 ```
-And then:
+And then to use, or *invoke* it:
 ```
-functionName(); // This is how you call or invoke this function, which would print "Hello World" on the screen.
+functionName(); // This would print "Hello World" in the console.
 ```
 ### Using parameters / arguments
 *Parameters* are variables that act as placeholders for values you want to input to a function when it is called.
 The act of inputting is also referred to as "passing", and the act of calling a function is known as an "argument".